List of holidays in India in 2023

 National holidays

 A national holiday is a day when a nation, whether it is sovereign or not, honours its founding, independence or some other noteworthy occasion.
 In India, there are three national holidays.
-As a result, the nation observes Gandhi Jayanti on October 2nd, Independence Day on August 15, and Republic Day on January 26 each year.
-In India, all public holidays are observed as mandatory vacation days by private companies.
+As a result, the nation observes Gandhi Jayanti on 2 October, Independence Day on 15 August, and Republic Day on 26 January each year.
+Many organisations choose to observe public holidays, although specific practices vary by employer.

 Gazetted holidays